Guilty of Plagiarism

 My Terms & Conditions, Shipping Policy, and Order & Returns Policy were detailed and specific to Stone Mania.
 They were clearly perfect for what Sara and Picky Saund needed for their newly created business.

-The only changes made to the Shipping Policy were the company name and some minor details towards the bottom of the page.
+The only changes they made to the Shipping Policy were the company name and some minor details towards the bottom of the page.
 They even retained a line that said, "Jewellery will be sent in a stylish gift pouch."

 I wonder if they ever bought anything from Stone Mania to see what my gift pouches were like.
 Maybe they even bought the same pouches while in India.
-Picky Saund is of Indian heritage, and photos on their website showed them in different situations while in India.
+Picky Saund is of Indian heritage, and photos on their website show them in different situations while in India.

 The only plagiarised page Sara altered was the one explaining how I took my photos.
 Bear in mind this was 2014, so the quality of photographs taken on a cameraphone was not good enough for use on a website.
 Furthermore, their product photos were far too large to have been taken on a phone.